 The other day, my husband, Joe, and his buddy were talking about a mutual friend who was doing so well financially that he was going to retire at a very early age.
 My husband's buddy remarked, "My finances are in such bad shape that I'll be working till I'm 95 years old!"
 Joe joined in with a hearty, "So will I!"
 When my husband told me about this conversation, I issued him a stern warning.
-I reminded him that he had recently begun earnestly praying that the Lord would enable us to get out of debt before the end of this year.
-And I told him that if he was serious about having his prayers answered, he had better get his attitude and words in line with his petitions.
+I reminded him that he had recently begun earnestly praying that the Lord would enable us to get out of debt, and I told him that if he was serious about having his prayers answered, he had better get his attitude and words in line with his petitions.

 When Jesus teaches us how to have mountain-moving faith, He emphasizes the power of our words.
 "Have faith in God.
 For assuredly, I say to you, whoever says to this mountain, 'Be removed and be cast into the sea,' and does not doubt in his heart, but believes that those things he says will be done, he will have whatever he says."
-(Mark 11:22-23 NKJV) Notice that He uses the word "says" three times.
+(Mark 11:22-23 NKJV) Notice that the Master uses the word "says" three times.
 And He says that whatever we say, believing, will eventually come to pass in our lives.
 That can be good news or bad news, depending on what we are saying.
-Suppose we say something like: "Well, the flu is going around again this season, and I just know that I'm going to get it --I always do!"
+Suppose we say something like: "Well, the flu is going around again this season, and I just know that I'm going to get it - I always do!"
 When our faith links up with our words, we can actually call forth negative things like these into our lives, without really meaning to.
-As one man puts it, "Don't call the cat when you want the dog!"
+As one wise man puts it, "Don't call the cat when you want the dog!"
 We'd be wiser to say, "I believe I'm getting better all the time!"
 When you look at this passage of Scripture from now on, remember Jesus' words, "He will have whatever he says."
 Then ask yourself, "Do I really want to have all the things that I've been saying?"
 If not, then you need to ask the Lord to help you to control your speech.
-David prayed, "Take control of what I say, O Lord, and guard my lips."
-(Psalm 141:3 NLT) That's a good prayer for all of us to pray regularly.
+David prayed, "Set a guard, O LORD, over my mouth; Keep watch over the door of my lips [to keep me from speaking thoughtlessly]."
+(Psalm 141:3 AMP) That's a good prayer for all of us to pray regularly.

-Prayer: Lord, please forgive me for the times I prayed about a matter and then spoke words of unbelief over it.
+Prayer: Lord, please forgive me for the times I prayed about a matter, and then spoke words of unbelief over it.
 Grant me revelation from heaven about the power of my words, and help me to control my speech.
+When I can't think of anything positive to say, help me to remain silent, rather than voice my complaint.
 Thank You that as I speak words of faith and gratitude, I will witness You working mightily on my behalf!